iomz/radicron/README.md

 # Configuration

-You first need to create a configuration file (`config.toml`) to list programs to look for:
+You first need to create a configuration file (`config.yml`) to list programs to look for:

 ```yaml
 area-id: JP13 # default to the "kanto" region